Climate-Smart Travel: 10 Sustainable Travel Tips That Are More Useful Than “Don’t Fly” [Part 5]

 Let’s say you live in Chicago, need to go to San Francisco for work, and were planning to go to Hawaii on vacation.
 Can you schedule those into one trip, so that you fly across the Western US just once, instead of twice?

-That’s just one example, but again, let the idea sink in, and you’ll find yourself coming up with creative ideas to make your travel more efficient.
+That’s just one example.
+But let the idea sink in, and you’ll find yourself coming up with creative ideas to make your travel more efficient.

 I’ve done this lots of times with fun trip too, like by turning a flight home from Europe to the US into an excuse for a mini-vacation in Porto, Portugal.